Magssch/tinder-bingo-generator/README.md

 A small Python script for generating bingo boards from a list of Tinder stereotypes in Trondheim.

 # How to play
-Requirements: Python 3.x, Python IDE, PyPI
+Requirements: Python 3.x, Python IDE, PyPI, Chromecast/Airplay or equivalent receiver

 - Install python-docx module: